eckart/idris-tutorial/Overview.md

    We could also have used other patterns to match the possible arguments for a function that expects a day.
 This is an example of _pattern matching_.

-   Pattern matching is exploited heavyly in haskell.
+   Pattern matching is exploited heavyly in Idris.
-   Since is is known what patterns are possible you can even let haskell generate all the match clauses when using the interactive editing mode.
+   Since is is known what patterns are possible you can even let Idris generate all the match clauses when using the interactive editing mode.
    The interactive editing mode is supported (to my knowledge) by the emacs mode and vim mode and is also visible in the repl.